BWindey/DodonaCLI-C/README.md

 As long as this version isn't somewhat feature-complete, I'll never recommend it.

+## Requires:
+gcc and Make to compile, and the C99 standard (for `strtol` and `strtod`).
+No idea if this works on Windows/MacOS, haven't tested

 ## To Do:
 - [ ] All the subcommands:
     - [ ] Display (API)